 7th Dimensional Energy Healing Sessions help you accelerate healing, become grounded, focused, clear blocks, destress your mind, increase clarity, receive downloads; strengthen resilience and supercharge your productivity.
 In 2017 alone, he facilitated this process for 3,000 people.
 This gave clients the clarity and insight and confidence to make clear and empowered choices.
 They stopped second-guessing themselves and were able to move forward in life and business, creating at levels far beyond what previously seemed possible.
 In 2013 Dan founded Earthstar 18, now renamed Infinite Beginnings.

-Kristen Kennedy has worked in fundraising for over a decade serving as Grant Writer for Habitat for Humanity of Missoula, Montana, Director of Development for the University of Nevada, Reno College of Business and College of Liberal Arts, and Director of Resource Development at the Boys & Girls Club of Truckee Meadows.
+Kristen Kennedy has worked in fundraising for over a decade serving as Grant Writer for Habitat for Humanity of Missoula, Montana, Director of Development for the University of Nevada, Reno Colleges of Business, Liberal Arts, and Education, and Director of Resource Development at the Boys & Girls Club of Truckee Meadows.
 Formerly, she was the Vice President of North American Operations for Principa.
 Kristen has degrees in International Affairs and Spanish from the University of Nevada, Reno and an MBA from the University of Montana.
-She serves on the Board of Directors for the Association of Fundraising Professionals and Step2 and is a member of the Rotary Club of Reno.
+She serves on the Board of Directors for the Association of Fundraising Professionals, Sierra Chapter.
 Kristen and her husband, Ben, have two boys.

 Marjorie has over twenty years of experience leading grantmaking institutions.
 She served for more than a decade (1993-2005) as Executive Director of the Unitarian Universalist Veatch Program at Shelter Rock, a national faith-based social justice grantmaker.
 Prior to her tenure at the Veatch Program, she was Executive Director of the North Star Fund, a public foundation serving the New York City progressive community.